iterative/mlem.ai/content/docs/gto/user-guide/mlem.md

             --model ${{ steps.gto.outputs.path }}
 ```

-This relies on having deployment declarations in the `deploy` directory, such
+This relies on having [deployment declarations](/doc/user-guide/deploying) in
-as:
+the `deploy/` directory, such as:

 ```yaml
 # deploy/dev.yaml